Stories of Arda Home Page

 Aragorn nodded with a flash of his winged crown.
 “We will have need of you and Gimli both when you should see fit to return and help us rebuild.”

-Legolas loved and esteemed his father highly, and he knew Thranduil in turn valued him above all else the world had thus far granted or could offer him.
 Legolas had been silent regarding the means by which he had secured his father’s permission to pledge his allegiance beyond their own borders, but he knew Aragorn suspected already that it had not been easy for either of them.
 Thankfully it seemed the Powers had seen fit to keep him by their grace whole and hale, without so much as a wound to show for his audacity.

 “Frodo, too, has expressed his wish to depart soon,” Aragorn said at last.
-“If you all will but wait until Éomer’s return we may all honor Théoden King by accompanying him to his final rest beside his fathers at Edoras.
+“If you all will but wait until Éomer’s return we may all honor Théoden by accompanying him to his final rest beside his fathers at Edoras.
 Then may we continue in our separate ways.”

 Legolas had arched a brow during this forthright speech and apology, unexpected as it was, the merlin alighting to his shoulder.
 “You said I had forgotten to whom I spoke,” he returned solemnly.
 “I have not forgotten, then or since.”

-“I know you have not,” Aragorn assured him, an almost pleading light behind his cool grey eyes.
-“Yet it was not until I observed Arwen still according you the honors due a trueborn prince of the Eldar that I recalled the regard I owe you.
-For my sake, I would have you stand more oft upon your own authority, assert your own will,” he continued earnestly, “lest I again forget to whom I speak.”
+“I know you have not,” Aragorn assured him.
+“For my sake, I would have you stand more oft upon your own authority, assert your own will, lest I again forget to whom I speak.”

 “If it be your will, I shall consider it,” was all he said in reply.
 “But who told you I was unhappy here?
-Nay, I am loath to leave now that your reign has just begun and the days ahead glow with untold silver linings.
+I am loath to leave now that your reign has just begun.
 It is true that I must go, for the north road calls me, but while I stay I am content.”
+He lifted his shoulder to the wind, and the merlin took flight again, gliding majestically back toward the portico of the palace.

 “Legolas Greenleaf,” Aragorn said in wondering admiration.
-“How is it that one so worthy as yourself has been forgotten by the living pages of our time?
-It is unjust.
-To me it seems you walk again in the spirit of your kinsman of old, Beleg Cúthalion, rightly named the truest of friends.
+“To me it seems you walk in the spirit of your kinsman of old, Beleg Cúthalion, rightly named the truest of friends.
 Ask of me your desire and you shall have it.
 What reward would you have for your service to me?”

 Legolas said nothing.
 In fact he seemed deliberately to ignore him.

 “Very well,” Aragorn said at last, drawing himself up regally where he sat.
 “If you will name nothing you desire, I shall have to grant you a victor’s crown of my own choosing.
 No,” he insisted, raising a hand to silence any protest, “let me speak.
 Whenever it should be that you return in days to come, I shall grant you a fiefdom of your own in the fair land of Ithilien.
-I have heard the others mention your wish for such; ah, yes, they tell me more than you know.
-You shall be accorded royal peerage with myself and your compeer Prince Faramir, and the Elves who accompany you shall dwell there beneath your rule.
+I have heard the others mention your wish for such.
+Ah, yes, they tell me more than you know.
+You shall be accorded royal peerage with myself and Prince Faramir, and whatever Elves accompany you shall dwell there beneath your rule.
 I should also like you among my confidants, for you are ever above suspicion, and a trustworthy friend is often more than a king may hope for.
 Will you accept these small tokens of my esteem, for my sake?”

+Legolas regarded him in silence for a while yet.
 “For your sake,” he consented at last.
-“Though I was fully willing to accept the rule of Faramir.”
+“Though I was willing to accept the rule of Faramir.”

 “By all means,” Aragorn urged, “name it!”